Gunman who killed 5 in Louisville bought rifle legally

 “The events surrounding this made this obviously much more difficult,” Smith said.
 “But to be honest with you, we barely had to adjust our operating room schedule to be able to do this.
 That’s how frequently we are having to deal with gun violence in our community.”

-This shooting comes only two weeks after another attack on a Christian elementary school in Nashville, Tennessee, where a former student killed three children and three adults.
+This shooting comes only two weeks after another attack, that one on a Christian elementary school in Nashville, Tennessee, where a former student killed three children and three adults.
+In addition, there was another shooting in Louisville Monday at Jefferson Community Technical College that took a life.

 In an interview with NewsNation, Greenberg, who himself is the survivor of a workplace shooting, said he is thankful for the first responders, as well as the doctors and nurses at UofL Health, for their work in the wake of the shooting.

 At Tuesday’s new conference, Greenberg called for more action to reduce gun violence.
-Monday’s shooting brought Louisville to 40 people who have been shot to death in the city this year.
+Monday’s shooting brought to 40 the number of people in Louisville who have been shot to death this year.

 “That level of gun violence is horrific,” Greenberg said.